hemantcompiler/dotfiles-1/README.md

 configuration for my editors:

  - vimrc is 100% standalone vim configuration
- - nvim: is the home for my neovim configg
+ - nvim: is the home for my neovim config
  - [kakouine](https://github.com/mawww/kakoune) config is coming!

 ### scripts